 Are virtual credit cards a good idea?

-Yes, since virtual cards use a randomly generated card number that's only valid for that one transaction, they provide an excellent way to protect your unique credit card details.
+Yes, since true virtual cards use a randomly generated card number that's only valid for that one transaction, they provide an excellent way to protect your unique credit card details.
 Adding layers of security to online purchases is always a good idea.

 Are virtual credit cards safe?